-There are quite a few advantages to having a white bathroom vanity.
+There are quite a few advantages to white bathroom vanities.
 I’ve talked about a few of them before: white is a light, bright, open color and can help open up a room and make it seem larger.
 Because it’s also the most neutral color, it’s easy to change the look of your bathroom without having to swap out your vanity or worry whether your new colors will clash.
 That said, there’s a huge variety of sizes, styles, and designs even once you’ve narrowed it down to “white vanity.”
 So if you’re a little stumped on where to start, these are a few of my favorites that come fully assembled and ready to install.

 This Traditional white vanity from Silkroad Exclusive is antique inspired – from the carved molding just below the counter to the sassy period style feet.
 Even the curved edges and the slightly concave doors and drawers all come from genuine historical designs.
 It’s not quite a replica antique, but the design is both classical and timeless, and the blemishless white finish evokes Greek and Roman marble architectural carvings, enhancing the regal feel of the vanity.
 Perfect for a stately, luxurious period inspired bath.